 Good Evening Dr. Heller and welcome to HealthyPlace.com.
 Thank you for agreeing to be our guest.
-Because people in the audience may have different levels of understanding, please define Borderline Personality Disorder and it's affects on those who suffer from it.
+Because people in the audience may have different levels of understanding, please define Borderline Personality Disorder and it's effects on those who suffer from it.

 Dr Heller: Good evening, It's great to be here.
 I have a way of explaining the Borderline Personality Disorder in layman's terms that might be useful.
 It's how I explain it to patients and their families.

-Imagine you had a pet dog and it runs into the street and by accident it's hit by a car.
-The dog's leg is broken and it limps off into an alley to lick it's wounds.
+Imagine you had a pet dog and it runs into the street and by accident, it's hit by a car.
+The dog's leg is broken and it limps off into an alley to lick its wounds.
 A friend of yours sees the dog and comes over to help.
 The dog is now feeling trapped and cornered - a "wounded animal" - and misinterprets the friend's attempts to help.
 The dog snaps at the friend's hand who is trying to help.
 The BPD (Borderline Personality Disorder) is a malfunction in the brain's trapped or "cornered" animal area.
 Under stress, a seizure develops in that area.
-That's why under stress, while raging, a borderline will say to him or herself: "Why am I doing this" - yet be unable to stop it.
+That's why under stress while raging, a borderline will say to him or herself: "Why am I doing this" - yet be unable to stop it.
 It's a seizure - nerve cells firing inappropriately and out of control.

 David: And the cause of Borderline Personality Disorder?